-La Ermita de Saraguasca has access to a health center in a neighboring community, Las Lomas, 5 Km away.
-Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centers and are dependent on government funding.
+La Ermita de Saraguasca has access to a health centre in a neighbouring community, Las Lomas, 5 Km away.
+Even with this access, it is important to note that medications, supplies, and materials are often not available in these health centres and are dependent on government funding.
 There is no access to private pharmacies.
 Additionally, as noted above, access to trained medical professionals is limited.

 During their initial communications with Global Brigades, the top illnesses in children that La Ermita de Saraguasca expressed were cough, pneumonia, flu, and fever.
 For adults, common illnesses are chronic diseases such as hypertension, as well as kidney infection and gastritis.
 Without access to trained healthcare professionals and medications, chronic diseases can go unmanaged, leading to further health problems.
 Acute illnesses can also be severe and affect the quality of life.

 *These statistics represent brigades in the community of Tomatoya, where community members from La Ermita de Saraguasca attend Medical Brigades.